Heal — Plan

 Healthcare as an industry continues to move aggressively toward models that financially incentivize providers (hospitals, doctors, etc.) to improve the health of populations.
-Many of the core elements of our clinical plan aim to address these trends by expanding risk-based care and concurrently enhancing UC Irvine Healths strengths in complex care.
+Many of the core elements of our clinical plan aim to address these trends by expanding risk-based care and concurrently enhancing UCI Healths strengths in complex care.

-Three of UC Irvine Healths strategic plan aspirations Population Health Management, Complex Care Leader and Patient Care Excellence have strong foundations in the Heal part of our mission.
+Three of UCI Healths strategic plan aspirations Population Health Management, Complex Care Leader and Patient Care Excellence have strong foundations in the Heal part of our mission.
 Below are eight (8) goals and seven (7) strategies to achieve them in fiscal 2017 and 2018.

 All highlighted strategies are currently active.

 Achieve integration of the clinical enterprise.

-- Achieve clinical integration Develop economic and operational models that integrate and align strategic decision-making within the faculty as well as between the faculty, UC Irvine Medical Center and the rest of the UC Irvine Health clinical enterprise.
+- Achieve clinical integration Develop economic and operational models that integrate and align strategic decision-making within the faculty as well as between the faculty, UC Irvine Medical Center and the rest of the UCI Health clinical enterprise.

 Be the destination provider for distinctive service lines.